marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 and the above requirement holds.

 The resulting set of triples is stored in a Local Address Table (LAT).
-This table is maintained by the IXP and used to translate next hops for Unnumbered speakers.
+This table is maintained by the IXP and used to translate next hops to MAC addresses for Unnumbered speakers.

 | MAC Address | Link Local Address | Global Unicast Address |
 | 00-00-5E-00-53-10 | FE80::10 | 2001:db8::10 |